fukangwei/New_Blog_MarkDown/Qt语法详解/Qt之拖放.md

 ### Subclassing Complex Widgets

-&emsp;&emsp;Certain standard Qt widgets provide their own support for drag and drop.
+&emsp;&emsp;Certain standard `Qt` widgets provide their own support for drag and drop.
 When subclassing these widgets, it may be necessary to reimplement `dragMoveEvent()` in addition to `dragEnterEvent()` and `dropEvent()` to prevent the base class from providing default drag and drop handling, and to handle any special cases you are interested in.

 ### Drag and Drop Actions

 &emsp;&emsp;In the simplest case, the target of a drag and drop action receives a copy of the data being dragged, and the source decides whether to delete the original.
 This is described by the `CopyAction` action.
 The target may also choose to handle other actions, specifically the `MoveAction` and `LinkAction` actions.
 If the source calls `QDrag::exec()`, and it returns `MoveAction`, the source is responsible for deleting any original data if it chooses to do so.
-The `QMimeData` and `QDrag` objects created by the source widget should not be deleted -- they will be destroyed by Qt.
+The `QMimeData` and `QDrag` objects created by the source widget should not be deleted -- they will be destroyed by `Qt`.
 The target is responsible for taking ownership of the data sent in the drag and drop operation; this is usually done by keeping references to the data.
 &emsp;&emsp;If the target understands the `LinkAction` action, it should store its own reference to the original information; the source does not need to perform any further processing on the data.
 The most common use of drag and drop actions is when performing a `Move` within the same widget.
-&emsp;&emsp;The other major use of drag actions is when using a reference type such as text/uri-list, where the dragged data are actually references to files or objects.
+&emsp;&emsp;The other major use of drag actions is when using a reference type such as `text/uri-list`, where the dragged data are actually references to files or objects.

 ### Adding New Drag and Drop Types